onefoursix/streamsets-examples/sdc/convert-json-to-csv/README.md

 ### The challenge

 SDC's [Local FS](https://docs.streamsets.com/portal/platform-datacollector/5.6.x/datacollector/UserGuide/Destinations/LocalFS.html#concept_zvc_bv5_1r) destination allows users to specify prefixes and suffixes for generated files, but not explicit file names.
-One can hook the [file-closed event](https://docs.streamsets.com/portal/platform-datacollector/5.6.x/datacollector/UserGuide/Destinations/LocalFS.html#concept_tyc_scc_rx) to trigger a [Shell Executor](https://docs.streamsets.com/portal/platform-datacollector/latest/datacollector/UserGuide/Executors/Shell.html#concept_jsr_zpw_tz) to rename files once closed, but the file-closed event does not include the source file name, so the challenge is: how can one access the source file name when renaming the generated file?
+One can hook the [file-closed event](https://docs.streamsets.com/portal/platform-datacollector/5.6.x/datacollector/UserGuide/Destinations/LocalFS.html#concept_tyc_scc_rx) to trigger a [Shell Executor](https://docs.streamsets.com/portal/platform-datacollector/latest/datacollector/UserGuide/Executors/Shell.html#concept_jsr_zpw_tz) to rename files once closed, but the file-closed event does not include the source file name, so the challenge is: how can one access source file names when renaming generated files?

 ### The example pipeline